-Hartlepool RNLI volunteers were paged at 5.41pm on Thursday 18th April to assist a 20ft rowing boat with one person on board that had suffered mechanical failure in the North Gare area off Hartlepool.
+Hartlepool Rnli volunteers were paged at 7.56am on Thursday the 27th August to assist a 17ft covered rowing boat with two people on board on board that had fouled its rudder near Steetley pier, Hartlepool.

 Key facts about the RNLI

 The RNLI charity saves lives at sea.
 Its volunteers provide a 24-hour search and rescue service around the United Kingdom and Republic of Ireland coasts.
 The RNLI operates 238 lifeboat stations in the UK and Ireland and more than 240 lifeguard units on beaches around the UK and Channel Islands.
 The RNLI is independent of Coastguard and government and depends on voluntary donations and legacies to maintain its rescue service.
 Since the RNLI was founded in 1824, its lifeboat crews and lifeguards have saved over 142,700 lives.